phreeza/manuscript_axon_potentials/doc/manuscript.md

 of > 100 ms, and is thus not relevant to the present study.
 Spike broadening could be captured in our model by incorporating a $\sigma_\text{spike}$ that is variable in time in Equation \ref{eqn:pmax}.

-The calcium currents reported by @Geiger2000Dynamic, further quantified by @Alle2009 (their Figure 1D).
+The calcium currents reported by @Geiger2000Dynamic, further quantified by @Alle2009EnergyEfficient (their Figure 1D).
 Calcium currents were much smaller in amplitude than and temporally overlapping with sodium and potassium currents.
-We therefore neglegted calcium currents in our model.
+We therefore neglected calcium currents in our model.

 Modeling the myelinated compartments, we took the classical view that they are purely passive and strongly insulated from extracellular space.
-Myelinated compartments do in fact express active conductances, in particular in the paranodal and juxtaparanodal region of the myelinated sections [@Chiu1981Evidence;@Waxman1985Organization].
-Including such a detailed distribution of ion channels in our model leads to a different shape of the waveform  and spectrum of the EFP of an action potential, possibly in a similar manner to the effect described by
+Myelinated compartments do in fact express active conductances, in particular in the paranodal and juxtaparanodal region [@Chiu1981Evidence;@Waxman1985Organization].
+Including such a detailed distribution of ion channels in our model could lead to a different shape of the waveform and spectrum of the EFP of an action potential, possibly in a similar manner to the effect described by
 @Ness2016Active for active conductances on dendrites.
 The conclusions drawn by our model are, however, independent of the precise active conductances and distribution of myelinated and active segments along the